Vote YES - To Repeal Radical Rezoning!!! Drop-Off Ballot by April 7th

 Claim: "The new zoning code creates...housing people can actually afford."

-Reality: These ordinances don't guarantee affordability; they guarantee the destruction of the most affordable single-family protections and homes over the span of time.
-They guarantee the displacement of residents, GENTRIFICATION.
+Reality: These ordinances don't guarantee affordability; they allow the destruction of the most affordable single-family homes over the span of time.
+They guarantee the displacement of residents.

 Flooding established neighborhoods with high-density market-rate rentals isn't "affordable housing"--it's a developer handout that drives up property taxes and pushes out families.
 These impacts may not be seen right out of the floodgates, 10 years from now it would be too late to fix.